Skip Navigation LinksHoly Name of Mary School > chapter-6-CO-CURRICULAR ACTIVITIES AND ATHLETICS > section-6-02-School Field Trips and Excursions

 • Follow the directions of the supervising teacher;

-• Not take siblings on field trips;
+• Do not take siblings on field trips;

 • No private, non-charted vehicle, including vans, with more than nine seats may be used;